rahmivinnn/ai-music-web-project/README.md

 # AI Music Web - Advanced Remix Studio

 A powerful web application for generating audio from text and creating professional-grade music remixes using AI technology with focus on EDM genre.
+Features include text-to-audio conversion, audio remixing, and a library of popular EDM tracks.

 ## Project info